Dr. Egon Spengler: Do you experience feelings of dread in your basement or attic?

 - Soundtrack Dissonance:

-- The "monster movie"-style music (masterfully scored by Elmer Bernstein) that plays during Stay Puft Marshmallow Man's entrance is (intentionally?)
-Played for Laughs when juxtaposed with Mr. Stay Puft's smiling face.
-However, he does turn to face the Ghostbusters a few minutes later...
+- The "monster movie"-style music (masterfully scored by Elmer Bernstein) that plays during Stay-Puft Marshmallow Man's entrance is (intentionally?)
+Played for Laughs when juxtaposed with Mr. Stay-Puft's smiling face.
+However, he does turn to face the Ghostbusters a few moments later...

 - The Stinger: There's an inter-credits scene set right after the events of the movie, where Slimer emerges from the New York streets and proceeds to charge at the audience, emitting a horrible wail.